 Now, this is what it ‘costs’ us to rent:

 - The next reason we do not own land is freedom.
-For this reason alone many people rent.
+For this reason alone, many people rent.
 You can pick up and go, not have to deal with selling your land.
 If I leave after three years (which I may.
-My ageing mother-in-law may need help, we have freedom to go), I only have ‘invested’ $3,000.
+My aging mother-in-law may need help, we have the freedom to go), I only have ‘invested’ $3,000.
 If I sell my house and land (supposing I purchased), I will likely have to pay that much in closing costs and fees.

 - Property taxes – $0.00 Just because that is the way it is.
 The savings on property tax alone would pay a significant part of our rent.

 - Low overhead for our business.
 I split the rent between our business and our personal expenses.
-How many business rent a space for $40.00 a month?
+How many businesses rent a space for $40.00 a month?

 So, this is where I live:

 To learn more about Debra visit her website where she shows you how to live in 320 square feet or less.

 If you enjoyed this post, “Like” and share using the buttons below then talk about it in the comments.
 Thanks!

 Try our Free Daily Tiny House Newsletter for even more!